willgeary/PolarSeaIceCoverage/README.md

 # PolarSeaIceCoverage
-Decomposition of monthly sea ice data from the National Snow and Ice Data Center's Data Archive.
+Time Series Decomposition of monthly sea ice data from the National Snow and Ice Data Center's Data Archive.